AleksTheDev/PazarBG/README.md

 # PazarBG
-A website inspired by bazar.bg and created for SoftUni - Spring Advanced - Sep 2023
+A website inspired by bazar.bg and created for SoftUni - Spring Advanced Exam - Sep 2023